 1. Define files to import data from

-Start by selecting the S3 bucket where the files are stored that will be imported.
+Start by entering or selecting the S3 bucket where the files are stored that will be imported.

 In order for BlueConic to be able to scan the buckets, the S3 account needs to have the "listAllBuckets" permission enabled.